kevinbazira/algori-360-image/readme.txt

 Most WordPress themes that are optimized for Gutenberg will work well with Algori 360 Image.
 To get a full experience of the next-generation WordPress block editor, you’ll need a Gutenberg-ready WordPress theme, like [Algori Blogger](https://wordpress.org/themes/algori-blogger/) or [Algori Shop](https://wordpress.org/themes/algori-shop/).

 == Changelog ==

+= 1.0.4 - Jul 5 2019 =
+* Upgraded A-Frame from v0.8.2 to v0.9.0
+* Added Spinner to show 360 image loading is in progress instead of blank figure.
+* Set loading-screen option default value to "enabled: false;"
+* Fixed both mouse and touch dragging direction.
+Now dragging to the left actually rotates the 360 image to the left and same applies to the right.
+* Added deprecated block for Algori 360 Image v1.0.3

 = 1.0.3 - Apr 29 2019 =
 * Upgraded cgb-scripts from 1.11.1 to 1.13.0